Muscle hypertrophy is a confusing subject.

 And here’s the 5-step process you need to follow to put all of this into practice and build as much muscle as possible:

-Do that, and you’ll have no trouble building muscle like clockwork.
+Do those things, and you’ll have no trouble building muscle like clockwork.

 Happy (clean) bulking!